-After a year of living in fear and isolation and uprooting every seemingly "normal" aspect of life as we knew it, it's safe to say most Americans are thankful that two vaccines are here to help us fight the deadly virus that's caused our country nearly a half-million deaths and infected as many as 27 million, according to the Centers for Disease Control and Prevention (CDC).
+After a year of living in fear and isolation and uprooting every seemingly "normal" aspect of life as we knew it, it's safe to say most Americans are thankful that three vaccines are here to help us fight the novel coronavirus.

-The vaccines from Moderna and Pfizer-BioNTech were the first out of the gate, and they'll likely soon be joined by a third candidate, from Johnson & Johnson, adding fuel to the race toward herd immunity.
+The vaccines from Moderna and Pfizer-BioNTech were the first out of the gate, and they've now been joined by a third option, from Johnson & Johnson, adding fuel to the race toward herd immunity.

-Unfortunately, even though millions of vaccinations are underway in the U.S., there's still a great deal of hesitation from the general public, with many people choosing not to get the vaccine at all.
+Unfortunately, even though millions of vaccinations are underway in the U.S., there's still a great deal of hesitation from the general public, with some people choosing not to get the vaccine at all.

 It is true that the process of creating the COVID-19 vaccine was extremely fast compared to similar efforts in the past, notes Scott Kaiser, MD, geriatrician and Director of Geriatric Cognitive Health for Pacific Neuroscience Institute at Providence Saint John's Health Center in Santa Monica, California.
 However, Dr. Kaiser attributes this to the leveraging of decades of work in vaccine technology.